yemix/transfer-server/README.md

 # transfer-server
-- Transfer a server to a other user using discords user api and python
+- transfer a server to a other user using discords user api and python
-- Using User Token
+- using User Token
-- Elapsed time feature
+- elapsed time feature
-- Sleep feature before transfer
+- sleep feature before transfer